JeanCharlie/humble-superhero-project/README.md

-# Humble Superhero API - Proyecto Completo
+# Humble Superhero API - Full Project

-Este repositorio contiene tanto el backend como el frontend de la **Humble Superhero API**.
-El objetivo del proyecto es construir una API que permita agregar superhéroes con un puntaje de humildad y visualizar a los superhéroes ordenados por dicho puntaje.
-Además, se incluye un frontend construido en React para interactuar con esta API.
+This repository contains both the backend and frontend of the **Humble Superhero API**.
+The goal of the project is to build an API that allows adding superheroes with a humility score and displaying the superheroes ordered by that score.
+Additionally, a frontend built with React is included to interact with this API.

-## Estructura del Proyecto
+## Project Structure

-- `humble-superhero-api/`: Backend de la API, construida con **NestJS**.
+- `humble-superhero-api/`: Backend of the API, built with **NestJS**.
-- `humble-superhero-frontend/`: Interfaz de usuario construida con **React** y **Vite**.
+- `humble-superhero-frontend/`: User interface built with **React** and **Vite**.

-## IMPORTANTE!!!
+## IMPORTANT!!!

-Cada carpeta contiene su propio README.md.
+Each folder contains its own README.md.